-- a.
-Where seeking priority under the vulnerable children criterion (3b) or the faith criterion (3f) parents must fully complete the relevant part of the SIF and provide the required supporting evidence.
+a.
+Where seeking priority under the vulnerable children (3b) or faith criterion (3f) parents must fully complete the relevant part of the SIF and provide the required supporting evidence.
 Where relying on the faith criterion (3f) the SIF must be signed off by the relevant Church representative.
-Where relying on the vulnerable children criterion (3b) you must supply evidence to support the application. - b.
-The SIF must be returned to the School office on or before 15th January 2021.
+Where relying on the vulnerable children criterion (3b) you must supply evidence to support the application.

+b.
+The SIF must be returned to the School office on or before 15th January 2025.
 The SIF is available on the School website or a paper copy may be requested from the School office.